Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Treatment for foot fractures will vary depending on the type, severity and location of the fracture but will usually include a combination of PRICE (protect, rest, ice, compression & elevation), medication and exercises.
 Surgery is only needed if there is significant pain, deformity or displacement of the bone.

-You can find out more about the common causes, symptoms, treatment and prevention options in the Foot Fractures section.
+You can find out more about the common causes, symptoms, treatment and prevention options in the Fifth Metatarsal Fracture section.

 A lump in the arch of the foot may be due to a plantar fibroma.
 A plantar fibroma is a benign (non-cancerous) growth where one or more nodules form around the plantar fascia.